 ## Introduction

 When GitHub Copilot launched in 2021, it felt like magic.
 An AI that could read your mind and write code alongside you?
 The future had arrived.
-Four years later, GitHub Copilot has evolved into a full-fledged coding companion that handles everything from autocomplete to entire function implementations.
+Four years later, GitHub Copilot h It integrates directly into popular IDEs like Visual Studio Code, JetBrains IDEs, and Neovim, providing real-time code suggestions

 ### 4. Pull Request Summaries